softcover/softcover_book/chapters/getting_started.md

 ### Installing \softcover

 The \softcover\ system is open-source software, distributed as a Ruby gem under the permissive [MIT License](http://opensource.org/licenses/MIT).
 To get started with \softcover, first [install Ruby](http://ruby.railstutorial.org/ruby-on-rails-tutorial-book#sec-install_ruby) and [install RubyGems](http://ruby.railstutorial.org/ruby-on-rails-tutorial-book#sec-install_rubygems) if you don't have them already.
-Once you've done so, getting \softcover\ is then a simple `gem install`:
+Once you've done so, getting \softcover\ is a simple `gem install`:

 ```console
 $ gem install softcover